courtSmith77/courtSmith77.github.io/_projects/01-DiffusionPolicy.md

 <br>
 <a href="https://github.com/courtSmith77/FrankaTeleop">Franka Arm Control Repository</a>

 Demonstration learning has grown in popularity to illustrate how complex models can teach robots specific complex tasks through successful demonstrations.
-This project focused on implementing the diffusion policy developed by scientist at Columbia, MIT, and Toyota Research Institue to complete the Push T task using the 7 degree of freedom Emika Franka Panda Arm [1].
+This project focused on implementing the <a href="https://diffusion-policy.cs.columbia.edu/">diffusion policy</a> developed by scientist at Columbia, MIT, and Toyota Research Institue to complete the Push T task using the 7 degree of freedom Emika Franka Panda Arm.
 Two data collection methods were developed for collecting training data on the Franka Panda Arm.
 A ROS2 frame work was developed to communicate data streams between the diffusion model and the Franka controller.
 The following sections will outline the various technologies used to complete this project.

 <br>

 ## <u>Table of Contents</u>
 <br>

 1. Diffusion Policy
 2. Data Collection
-    - Push T Task
-    - Data Streams
-    - Collection Frameworks
-        - Mouse Control
-        - Teleop one Robot via manipulating a Second Robot
 3. Franka Controller
 4. Results
 5. Future Works
-6. Appendix: Impendance Control on Emika Franka Panda Arm
-7. Citations

 <br>

 ## <b>Diffusion Policy</b>